LambdaGaming/MinecraftCleanupUtility/README.md

 # Minecraft Cleanup Utility
- Python script that helps cleanup log files and unused versions for Minecraft and Technic.
-Requires Python 3.6+ and Windows 7+.
+ Python script that helps cleanup log files and unused versions for Minecraft Java Edition and Technic.
+Requires Python 3.6+ and Windows Vista or later.
+Linux and Mac are currently not supported.

 # How to Use
  Download the minecraft_cleanup_utility.py file and run it with Python.
 The script will prompt you from there.
 You can also use the parameter -checkall if you want to automatically answer yes for each prompt.